 In Out There showcased the enduring influence of renowned disabled artist and activist Adam Reynolds and celebrated the tenth anniversary of Shape Arts' flagship arts award, the Adam Reynolds Memorial Bursary (ARMB).

-Curated by Fiona Slater, the exhibition featured newly commissioned work by 2018's ARMB recipient Terence Birch, together with new work by Nicola Lane, Catherine Cleary and Sarah Carpenter, who were all shortlisted for the award.
+Curated by Fiona Slater, the exhibition featured newly commissioned work by 2018's ARMB recipient Terence Birch, together with new work by the shortlisted artists Nicola Lane, Catherine Cleary and Sarah Carpenter.

 A Monument to Incompleteness: